Store Locator

 When is Holi?

-Holi is celebrated every year on the full moon day of the Hindu month of Phalguna, which usually falls in March.
-In 2025, the festival takes place on March 13th-14th, though some regions start their celebrations earlier and continue the festivities for several days.
+Holi falls on the full moon of the Hindu month Phalguna, usually in March.
+In 2026, it’s on March 4th, though some places celebrate for several days.

 The festival is typically spread over two days, beginning with Holika Dahan, also known as Bonfire Night, which takes place the evening before Holi.
 Families and communities gather to light large fires, symbolising the burning away of evil, inspired by the legend of Holika and Prahlad.
 People sing, dance, and perform rituals around the fire, marking the start of the celebrations.